YixiongDing/UniMelb-Study-Materials/Software Testing and Reliability/Sample Exam 1/Sample Exam 1.md

 ##### 1. [4 marks] Briefly explain the aim of the condition coverage test input selection strategy.

+Aim: To test every condition.
 Each condition in a branch is made to evaluate to true and false at least once.
 For example, in the branch if(a&&b), a must evaluate to true and false at least once, and so must b.

 ##### 2. [6 marks] Draw a control-flow graph for the program in Figure 2.
 <img src="Q4(2).png" alt="550" width="550">